OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/references/usage-examples/international-payment-usage-examples.md

     - [Request](#request-2)
     - [Response](#response-2)

-## Credit amount specified; Future Dated Payment, ASPSP provides actual (guaranteed) FX rate , for limited time
+## Credit amount specified; Future Dated Payment, ASPSP provides actual (guaranteed) FX rate, for a limited time

 The example below shows a Scheduled (future dated) payment with final credit amount specified and requesting an Actual rate to be applied.